DataStax-Examples/paging-graph-results/README.md

 # Paging Graph Results
-This example shows you how to handle page graph result sets on a DS Core Graph traversal.
+This example shows you how to handle page graph result sets on a [DataStax Graph](https://www.datastax.com/products/datastax-graph) traversal.
 It contains three different methods for processing results:
 * Unpaged results - This does not use paging at all and is included for comparisons sake
 * Synchronously Paged Results - This using the continuous paging functionality of DataStax Graph along with synchronous processing of results
 * Asynchronously Paged Results -  This using the continuous paging functionality of DataStax Graph along with asynchronous processing of results